 In this section the possible effects that the underlying assumptions in the MS interior and the atmospheric models have on the derived MS ages and distances are discussed.
-It has been shown that comparing ages and distances derived from different sets of MS models, that incorporate the same, or very similar, prescriptions in the microphysics (e.g. the Geneva [Schaller et al. 1992] and the Padova [Girardi et al. 2002] models) and transformed into CMD space using the same atmospheric models (e.g. the ATLAS9 "no-overshoot" models) results in differences of the order of 5 - 10% (Mayne & Naylor 2008; Naylor 2009).
+It has been shown that comparing ages and distances derived from different sets of MS models that incorporate the same, or very similar, prescriptions in the microphysics - for example the Geneva (Schaller et al. 1992) and the Padova (Girardi et al. 2002) models - and transformed into CMD space using the same atmospheric models results in differences of the order of 5 - 10% (Mayne & Naylor 2008; Naylor 2009).